Mon - Thur 7.30-15.30 Fri 7.30-14.00

 How do I correctly dip coat my circuit board in conformal coating?

-Dip coating is a traditional conformal coating application method that has been used to conformal coat circuit boards for a very long time.
+The dip process for conformal coating is a method used to coat printed circuit boards for a very long time.
+The process in its simplest form is as follows:

-• The printed circuit board (PCB) is dipped into a tank of conformal coating liquid.
+1. The printed circuit board (PCB) is lowered into a tank of coating.

-• This can be complete submersion or partial dip.
+2. This can be complete submersion or partial dip.

-• The board can be dipped vertically, horizontally or at another angle.
+3. The board can be dipped vertically, horizontally or at another angle.

-• The board can be dipped manually or automatically.
+4. The board can be dipped manually or automatically.

-• The board is removed from the coating and the excess coating drains away.
+5. The board is removed from the coating and the excess coating drains away.

 This process is highly effective in applying a conformal coating to a printed circuit board (PCB).

-What equipment may you need for dipping circuit boards in conformal coating?
+What equipment may you need for dipping circuit boards?

-The reason for using dipping machines is because the process has variables that are critical to film integrity and they are controlled by the machine system.
+The reason for using dipping machines in conformal coating is because the process has variables that are critical to film integrity and they are controlled by the system.
+The variables that are critical for film quality and thickness are:

 • The speed of immersion